paulinohuerta/gawkRedis-doc/manuscript/07_sets.md

     redis_sadd(c,"myset3",A)
     delete A
     A[1]="myset1"; A[2]="myset2"; A[3]="myset3"
+    redis_sinterstore(c,"mysetInter",A)
-    redis_sinterstore(c,"mysetInter",A)  # members expeced in set mysetInter: 89
+     # expected members in set mysetInter: 89

 ### sscan {#sscan}